-Actuarial calculations under GASB 45 are for purposes of fulfilling the City's financial accounting requirements.
+Actuarial calculations under GASB 45 are for purposes of fulfilling the City's financial accounting requirements only and are not suitable for any other purpose.
 The calculations reported herein have been made on a basis consistent with our understanding of GASB 45.

 In preparing the results presented in this report, we have relied upon information the City of Memphis provided to us regarding plan provisions, plan participants, claims and premium data, unaudited plan assets and benefit payments.
-Additionally, we relied upon the premium equivalents determined by Mercer.
-The census data and plan asset information used in calculating the results herein were collected as of June 30, 2015.
-The 2015 fully insured Medigap/PDP premiums were the most recent premiums available for the valuation.
+Additionally, we relied upon the self-insured grandfathered plan premium equivalents determined by Mercer.
+The census data and plan asset information used in calculating the results herein were collected as of June 30, 2016.
+The 2016 fully insured Medigap/PDP premiums were the most recent non-grandfathered plan premiums available for the valuation.
 These amounts were trended forward to the measurement date.
 While the scope of our engagement did not call for us to perform an audit or independent verification of this information, we have reviewed this information for reasonableness.
 The accuracy of the results presented in this report is dependent upon the accuracy and completeness of the underlying information.